18

 • 7

 +1 for just doing it, although you may want to avoid falling off into a frozen river in the dark, smashing your light and then having your chain freeze so that it rips your rear mech off and you have to carry your bike home through a km of ankle- deep water and icy rock.
 That was last winter for me - I'm looking forward to more snow!
-Nov 30, 2010 at 9:50
+Commented Nov 30, 2010 at 9:50

 8